-Half of all software security defects aren’t bugs; they’re design flaws.
-Here are 64 do’s and don’ts to help you avoid the most common software security flaws.
+Half of all software security defects are design flaws, not bugs.
+Here are 10 do’s and don’ts to help you avoid the most common software security flaws.

 Half of the software-related security defects that provide entry to threat agents aren’t bugs found in code; rather, they’re flaws embedded in software design.
 The IEEE Center for Secure Design brought together some of the foremost experts in software security in a working group to tackle the issue of secure software design.

 Based on their findings, here are 10 powerful do’s and don’ts examining the most common software security flaws.

 1. Earn or give trust, but never assume it.

 - Do make sure all data from an untrusted client are validated.

 - Don’t use authorization, access control, policy enforcement, and use of sensitive data in client code.

 2. Use an authentication mechanism that can’t be bypassed.

 - Do prevent users from changing identity without re-authentication after they’re authenticated.